 Kids with food intolerances have trouble digesting food and may experience belly pain, gas and constipation.
 The most common intolerance is to lactose, which is a natural sugar in milk.

-Fact: A significant allergic reaction can only happen when the food is ingested.
+A significant allergic reaction can only happen when the food is ingested.
 Walking in a room where there’s an open jar of peanut butter and smelling the food won’t cause someone with a peanut allergy to have an allergic reaction.
 (It is possible for someone to have a reaction if someone is cooking fish.)

-Because of this misconception, many schools have peanut-free or allergen-free lunch tables but isolating kids from friends is not the answer.
+Many schools have peanut-free or allergen-free lunch tables but isolating kids from friends is not the answer.
 School-aged children can safely navigate the world by not sharing food and washing hands properly.

-Fact: Some people who come in contact with a food may develop a rash at the site of contact.
+Some people who come in contact with a food may develop a rash at the site of contact.
 Washing with soap and water is the only way to stop the reaction from progressing.
 Hand sanitizers don’t kill protein and therefore cannot prevent or protect your child from a contact reaction.

-The same is true for cleaning table tops.
+The same is true for cleaning tabletops.
 A soap-based cleaner must be used.
 Simply using a wet rag won’t work.

-Fact: Antihistamines can be used to relieve mild allergy symptoms, such as a skin rash or a one-time episode of GI symptoms.
+Antihistamines can be used to relieve mild allergy symptoms, such as a skin rash or a one-time episode of GI symptoms.
 However, if a child is having anaphylaxis (a two-body system reaction such as a rash or swelling and vomiting) or difficulty breathing the child needs an injection of epinephrine.

 A delay in treatment can be life-threatening, so its important children with food allergies have an emergency plan, have an epinephrine injector on hand and know how to use it.
 It is important to have 2 injectors with the child and not split a 2 pack up, as some children will need the second dose.
 After using epinephrine or if you’re with a child and they don’t have an injector call 9-1-1 immediately.

-Fact: The only way to treat a food allergy is avoidance of the allergen, so preparation is key.
+The only way to treat a food allergy is avoidance of the allergen, so preparation is key.
 You can go out to eat, but plan ahead.
 Look at the restaurant’s website and ingredients.
 Call ahead and ask how food is prepared and if accommodations for food allergies can be made.
 Avoid buffets and salad bars where cross-contact from food allergens may occur.
 Carry a “dining out card,” which displays the food the child is allergic to that can be given to the chef.
 Kids can carry the cards so if they’re at a restaurant without their parents they can take responsibility for their food allergy and feel more involved in their treatment.

 It’s not just restaurants.
 Pack safe snacks for school and birthday parties, so kids can eat with everybody else.
+Same goes for when you fly with your children.
+In the airplane, be sure to wipe down tray tables and seats, and practice good hand-washing habits.
+Avoid letting small children crawl on the airplane floor.